Check what fees bailiffs can charge

 The rules on what fees bailiffs can charge are complicated.
-You should get help from your nearest Citizens Advice if you’re charged another fee and any of these applies:
+Talk to an adviser if you’re charged another fee and any of these applies:

 If your debt is more than £1,000 the bailiffs are also allowed to charge you an extra fee.
 The fee is only charged on the amount of debt over £1,000 rather than your full debt.

 For example, if your debt is £3,000 you would be charged 7.5% on £2,000.
 This means you would pay an extra fee of £150.

 |Type of fees||Fixed fee||Percentage extra you’II pay for debts over £1,000|

 |Type of fees Writing to you about your debt (called ‘compliance’)||Fixed fee £75||Percentage extra you’II pay for debts over £1,000 None|